 I’m counting down the days until homeschooling starts this year.
 I love the beginning of the new school year.
-I love new school supplies.
-I love cracking open new books!
+New school supplies.
+Cracking open new books!
 I love learning right along with my children.
 Yet each year there are always challenges.
 At the beginning of each new school year, I make note of these challenges and try to come up with resolutions—things I can do to make positive changes.
 Sometimes these resolutions work.
 Sometimes they don’t, but it’s always worth trying something new to fix a current problem.

 A few years ago my homeschool problem was teaching six different grades for six different kids.
 I was only one person.
 How could I manage that?